saul91isern/tinyurl/README.md

 To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
+  * Install dependencies with `mix deps.get`.
   + Test application `mix test`.
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `mix ecto.setup`.
-  * Start Phoenix endpoint with `mix phx.server`
+  * Start Phoenix endpoint with `mix phx.server`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Production:

 We need to install docker and docker compose to run the app in production mode.
-There is a “ci/” folder simulating the existing stages in a ci pipeline:
+There is a `ci/` folder simulating the existing stages in a ci pipeline:

 To run your Application: